symopsio/walkthrough/07_codifying_access.md

 # Codifying an Access Workflow

-Let's reopen our `demo.symflow` file, and implement the access workflow we set out to acheive.
+Let's reopen our `demo.symflow` file, and implement the access workflow we set out to achieve.
 As a reminder, there are three main steps:

 1. A user requests access to a CloudTrail trail
 2. Approval for this access is sent to a group of approvers in Slack